Military Retirement Pay Income Tax Exclusion

 $490-$590/year in property tax savings

-Exemption from state property tax on up to two motor vehicles for 100% disabled veterans.
+Proposed exemption from state property tax on up to two motor vehicles for 100% disabled veterans.
+NOT currently law — the 2023 bill (HB25) died in committee.

 See every benefit you qualify for in Kentucky